 Happy, healthy siblings

-Shannon can’t say enough positive things about the Food Allergy team at CHOP, including Dr. Spergel; Megan O. Lewis, MSN, CRNP, nurse practitioner and program manager for Allergy Research; Courtney Rooney, BSN, RN, clinical research nurse coordinator with the Division of Allergy and the Food Allergy Center; and others who have become like extended family.
+Shannon can’t say enough positive things about the Food Allergy team at CHOP, including Dr. Spergel; Megan O. Lewis, MSN, CRNP, nurse practitioner and program manager for Allergy Research; Courtney Rooney, BSN, RN, clinical research nurse coordinator with the Division of Allergy and Immunology and the Food Allergy Center; and others who have become like extended family.
 She's also impressed by her two children who have battled extraordinary obstacles, learned more about themselves and become more resilient.

 Thanks to CHOP, she says, PJ and Alana no longer feel different or self-conscious about what they can and can't eat.
 They no longer must sit at allergy-safe tables at school or pack special foods when they go out to eat as a family.
 They continue to carry epinephrine with them, in case an emergency should arise, but they are no longer letting fear run their lives.